weaveworks/scope/site/installing.md

     oc apply -f 'https://cloud.weave.works/k8s/scope.yaml'

-To access standalone Scope app from the browser, please refer to Kubernetes instructions above.
+To access the Scope app from the browser, please refer to Kubernetes instructions above.

 ### <a name="ecs"></a>Amazon ECS